seannns/uni-notes/IFB103/Design Presentation.md

 ### A set of interactive demonstrations of your application using ideal user scenarios.
 (LUCAS)

-There are several ways someone might use Cu
+There are several ways someone might use Cuppa, and for several unique purposes.

+Consider the opportunity presented earlier - a young cit

 ### Prototype review and feedback, discussing how you implemented change iteratively in your app.
 (LUCAS)